 Michigan Technology Law Review

 de Silva de Alwis, Rangita; Carter, Amani; and Nagubandi, Govind, "Equitable Ecosystem: A Two-Pronged Approach to Equity in Artificial Intelligence" (2023).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2994.